Natalia Guitler

-Natalia Guitler (born 4 June 1987) is a former professional Brazilian tennis player, freestyle footballer, footvolley player, and teqball player.
+Natalia Guitler (born 4 June 1987) is a Brazilian former professional tennis player, freestyle footballer, footvolley player, teqball player, businesswoman and digital influencer.

+She is a seven-time Footvolley world champion and a teqball world champion, recognized for her contributions to the growth of women's Footvolley and teqball.
+Guitler has also gained prominence for her collaborations with high-profile athletes like Neymar and Ronaldinho Gaúcho and her role in promoting sports through her training center and social media presence.

 Biography

-Guitler was born on June 4, 1987, in Rio de Janeiro Brazil.
+Guitler was born in Rio de Janeiro, Brazil.
 Her family is originally from Argentina, from where her parents emigrated in 1980.
 She is the fourth daughter of Leonor Rosa Maman and Cesar Alberto Guitler.
 She has three older brothers, Gaston, Felipe and Lucas.
+Growing up in a condominium with access to football and tennis courts, she was introduced to sports at a young age by her family, particularly her brothers and father.
+She began playing football and tennis as a child, showing early talent in both.

+At age 10, Guitler started playing futevôlei, though it remained a hobby until later in her career.

+Her family’s Argentine heritage led her to train in Argentina during her teenage years, where she pursued a professional tennis career.

 Tennis career

-When she was just four years old, she started playing tennis, a sport that led her to live in Argentina for 5 years.
-On July 6, 2009, she reached her highest WTA singles ranking of 454 whilst her best doubles ranking was 461 on November 2, 2009.
-She has won one singles and four doubles titles on the ITF Circuit.
+When Guitler was just four years old, she started playing tennis, a sport that led her to live in Argentina for five years.
+On 6 July 2009, she reached her highest WTA singles ranking of 454 whilst her best doubles ranking was 461 on 2 November 2009.
+Guitler has won one singles and four doubles titles on the ITF Circuit.
 She left professional tennis at the end of 2009.
+She won titles at the junior level but faced challenges due to limited competitive opportunities in Brazil and the high costs of pursuing the sport abroad.